 Code of Conduct

-Parish Councillors must abide by the Code of Conduct which focusses on the Nolan Principles for public life.
+Parish Councillors must abide by the Code of Conduct which focuses on the Nolan Principles for public life.

 Parish Councillors are elected every four years.
 Anyone can stand for election who meets the following criteria: